-Nurture Your Body and Baby: Top Yoga Postures for Pregnant Women
+Top 10 Yoga Postures for Pregnant Women

 Prenatal yoga can improve flexibility, strength, and relaxation for pregnant women.
 Safe postures include Cat-Cow, Child’s Pose, and Warrior II.